How to kickstart your digital career - advice for high school, college and uni students

 Wired Sussex Talent Fest 2020

 This year our Managing Director, Rob Verheul spoke at the Wired Sussex Talent Fest 2020: Virtual Jobs Fair.
 Rob gave an introduction to the varied roles available in digital and what they entail.
-You can view all of the videos from the event for free here and view Rob’s below.
+View Rob’s intro below.

 Ways to kickstart your digital career for college students